 5.3 Are punitive damages recoverable?
 If so, are there any restrictions?

 The Italian legal system is based upon the "mere compensation principle".

 Therefore, plaintiffs are compensated only within the limits of the damage they actually suffered.
-No punitive damages are recoverable.
+No punitive damages are recoverable under the Italian law.